Traditional Kung Fu Classes

 The Long Fist teachings had a different attitude and approach to its students; the emphasis was on improving the student as a whole person, not just teaching how to punch and kick others.
 Over years of training, the Shifu put hits students through many covert tests of ability and character building.
 Only when he had complete confidence in you, would he reveal the heart of the art; teach the missing links that previously had been withheld in your training, and show you the usage.

 Advanced Long Fist techniques include Chin Na joint-locking techniques, and Shuai Jiao throws and takedowns.
 Students of Long Fist condition their limbs by training their techniques on trees, hardening their bodies, improving their foundation and stances, and practicing their breaking techniques.
-A lot of Long Fist techniques were used to Sanda training, and now in today’s modern Sanshou Fighting.
+A lot of Long Fist techniques were used in Sanda training, and now in today’s modern Sanshou Fighting.

 To this present day, we train, teach and practice in this traditional style and is part of our central training program within Hu Long Temple.